 I received my PhD in Canadian History at Carleton University in 2002.
 Prior to joining Laurier in 2005, I taught at Trent University, in Peterborough, with the Canadian Studies Program and the Department of History.

-My area of expertise is the history of Canadian foreign policy.
-More particularly, my research has examined Canada’s contribution to international peacekeeping.
+My area of expertise is the history of Canadian foreign policy, particularly Canada’s contribution to international peacekeeping and Canadian relations with Africa.
 Canada’s place in the world, from the 1940s to the 1960s, remains an important focus in my writing.
-I continue to be engaged in the examination of Canada’s relations with Africa and am currently working on projects that explore the impact of decolonization on Canadian relations with Africa during the governments of John Diefenbaker and Lester Pearson.
+I am currently working on projects that explore the impact of decolonization on Canadian relations with Africa during the governments of John Diefenbaker and Lester Pearson.

 I am willing to supervise graduate students pursuing projects related to the history of Canadian foreign policy, particularly in the Cold War era.